Understand the complaints rules

 - copies of any correspondence sent by or to the consumer regarding the complaint.

-The Standard contains all the actions and time frames you must include in your complaints process.
+The Standard contains all the actions and timeframes you must include in your complaints process.

-Action | Time frame |
+| Action | Timeframe |

-Acknowledge you have received a complaint |
+| Acknowledge you have received a complaint |

-Immediately, if the consumer complains in person or by phone Within 2 working days, if the complaint is in writing (including email) |
+Straight away, if the consumer complains in person (in store), by phone or via a telco app or online live chat tool Within 2 working days, if the complaint is received by email or post |

-Resolve urgent complaints | Within 2 working days |
+| Resolve urgent complaints | Within 2 working days (including implementing the resolution) |

-Resolve most non-urgent complaints | Within 15 working days |
+| Resolve non-urgent complaints | Within 10 working days (propose a resolution) |

-Implement the resolution you agree | Within 10 working days |
+| Implement the agreed resolution | Within 5 working days |

-- the reason for the delay
+- about the cause of the delay

-- when you expect to resolve the complaint
+- when the complaint will be resolved

 Telcos need to track complaints to identify emerging issues.
 At least every 3 months, you must formally classify and analyse complaints.
 You can do this more often if you choose.

-- identify and address recurring problems
+- identify and address recurring or systemic problems

-- record progress in addressing these complaints.
+- record your progress in addressing these complaints.

 If you do not follow the rules